Vadla-santhosh/Vadla-santhosh/README.md

 - 📫 How to reach me
 - Mail: santhoshsunny2ks898@gmail.com
 - linkedin: https://www.linkedin.com/in/santhosh-vadla-62a8b323a/
-- 😄 Pronouns: Visual Creator & Predictor.
+- 😄 Pronouns: Visual Predictor.
 - ⚡ Fun fact: "Data will talk to you if you’re willing to listen"
 - 📌 Turning Data into Actionable insights & Ideas📊📈
 <!---